 And that’s really, really hard.

-So it’s important to celebrate the wins.
+So it’s important your training for sales reps celebrates the wins.

 This could be as simple as praising them during your routine check-in, or by acknowledging them in front of the whole team or department.
 It might even just be a quick email to your boss with the rep cc’d saying how great they’re doing.